ChocoMeow/Vocard-Docs/docs/bot/setup/docker.md

-# Docker Installation Guide for Vocard with Installer
+# Docker Installation Guide with Installer

 This guide simplifies the installation of Vocard using Docker with a installer.
 Follow the steps below to set up Vocard quickly and easily.